Roeli1996/ha-ecowater-hydrolink/README.md

 > - **Europe** (`app.hydrolinkhome.eu`)
 > - **US / Other** (`app.hydrolinkhome.com`)

-US Platform is not tested yet, because I don't have a device on that platform.
-Please provide me with feedback if you have a device!
+> **⚠️ Note for US users:** The US platform has not been tested yet (I don't have a device on that platform).
+Feedback is welcome if you have a device!

-### ⚠️
+### ⚠️ Data refresh improvement
-Reading new data only works after the local app has been started.
-I think version 1.2.0 should solve the problem.
-Still need to conform.
+Previous versions required the Hydrolink mobile app to be opened to wake up the device and get fresh data. **Version 1.2.0 introduces a wake-up mechanism** that sends a signal to the `/live` endpoint before fetching data, making the integration independent of the mobile app.
+This should resolve the issue.
+Feedback is appreciated!

 ## 📦 Features